From Italy to Dachau with Alex Kershaw

 An Uncompromising Portrait

-Now lest you think that this book is only a chronicle of events, it’s actually just as much about painting a loyal portrait of Sparks who was nothing if not a special kind of man.
+Now lest you think that The Liberator is only a chronicle of events, it’s actually just as much about painting a loyal portrait of Sparks who was nothing if not a special kind of man.

 He was the kind of man who always endeavored to lead by example and cared for the lives of each and every soldier under his command; for him, with each death came the loss of a brother.
 He was the sort of leader that other men would gladly follow into the deepest bowels of hell, even if they knew it was only a one-way-ticket.